-"Dawn," Faith repeated.
-He realized she didn't sound surprised to see the girl.
+"Dawn," Faith said and he realized she didn't sound surprised to see the girl.
 "Nice threads."

 "Thanks."
 Dawn dropped the gym bag on the floor and grinned at them both.

-She seemed taller to him, then he saw that she was wearing boots, the kind Buffy used to wear.
+She seemed taller to him, then he saw she was wearing boots, the kind Buffy used to wear.
 Suddenly he realized that everything about her was different.
 She seemed older, tougher.
 He got up in rush, nearly dumping Faith on the floor.
 "Dear God, Spike.
 What have you done?"
 He was already rushing the vampire when Dawn got between them.
+"You turned her?"